-While there is no such thing as a kite that will fly in all winds, most Sports Kites now days have a wide wind range.
+While there is no such thing as a kite that will fly in all winds, most Stunt Kites now days have a wide wind range.

 Most will perform well in 10 to 35 klm’s per hour (that’s about 6 to 20 knots).
 While medium winds are best for most kites, it’s important that you know the wind range for your particular kite.

-Because Carbon Graphite is lighter then Fiberglass, Sports kites with Carbon frames will get up and flying in lighter winds then fiberglass framed kites.
+Because Carbon Graphite is lighter then Fiberglass, Stunt kites with Carbon frames like the Fluid will get up and flying in lighter winds then fiberglass framed kites.
 Foils, even though they have no frames and are therefore very light, need more wind because they need to fill their cells to keep the kite in shape.